HR leader

 Fact #2: Mental health benefits can deliver measurable ROI

-Behavioral health isn’t just a wellbeing line item.
-When employees can access the right level of care quickly and outcomes are tracked, mental health becomes a real lever for containing medical spend.
+Mental health is not just a wellbeing line item.
+When employees can access the right level of care quickly, and outcomes are measured over time, mental health support becomes a meaningful lever for reducing downstream healthcare costs and improving workforce stability.

 Why it matters

-A peer-reviewed JAMA Network Open study found 1.9× ROI (net of program fees), a 14% reduction in physical health claims, and $1,070 in net savings per participant in Year 1.
-That’s the core business case: Better mental health care doesn’t just increase behavioral health utilization, but it can reduce avoidable downstream costs in the rest of the plan.
+A peer-reviewed JAMA Network Open study found 1.9x ROI, net of program fees, along with a 14% reduction in physical health claims and $1,070 in net savings per participant in Year 1.
+For HR leaders, that is the business case in one sentence: better mental health care does not just improve the care experience.
+It can also reduce avoidable costs elsewhere in the plan.

 Fact #3: Mental health conditions are treatable.
 Many people improve with evidence-based care.